Smithay/smithay/CONTRIBUTING.md

 ## Scope

 Smithay attempts to be as generic and un-opinionated as possible.
-As such, if you have an idea of a feature that would be usefull for your compositor project and would like it to be integrated in Smithay, please consider whether it is in its scope:
+As such, if you have an idea of a feature that would be useful for your compositor project and would like it to be integrated in Smithay, please consider whether it is in its scope:

 - If this is a very generic feature that probably many different projects would find useful, it can be integrated in Smithay